Seeing Objects in dark with Continual Contrastive Learning: Related Work and Experiments

+\textbf{Benefit of EWC based Continual Learning, and strategies to perform it: } We now make use of Continual Learning based penalty.
+As shown in Table \ref{ablations_all} as EWC, we get further improvement over \textit{Full} (with only Contrastive Learning), showing the benefit of Continual Learning.
+Despite the benefit of Continual Contrastive learning in Stage 2 \footnote{Update $\theta_f$ in EMA manner as: $\theta_f=\mu\theta_f+(1-\mu)\theta_{f-q}^*$, with $\mu=0.85$, where $\theta_{f-q}^*$ is feature extractor parameters from updated query in Stage-2.}, it is important to update the decoder in Stage-3.
+Otherwise, although the Encoder has been updated, the decoder would still carry weights from burn-in, and may not be consistent.
+Now, note that for Stage 1, we train the YOLOF model using the labeled Training daytime images, with the configuration discussed earlier.
+We load the model checkpoint obtained after Stage 1, for further use in Stages 2 and 3.

-\textbf{Effect of 2-way update signals in Stage-2/-3: } After the burn-in (Stage-1), the Stage-2 and Stage-3 interplay can be maintained in 2 different ways, resulting in two variants of our method: i) FDCL EWC, and ii) FDCL EWC 2 way (FDCL EWC 2 w).
-Table \ref{vs_SOTA_all} reports values for the latter.
+After the burn-in (Stage-1), the Stage-2 and Stage-3 interplay can be maintained in 2 different ways, resulting in two variants of our method: i) CL EWC, and ii) CL EWC 2 way (CL EWC 2 w).
 For Stage-2, using a sampled mini-batch (size 32), we backpropagate and update the query model, followed by EMA update of the key using (\ref{ema_FCL}).
-After that, for Stage-3, we can use the updated backbone and dilated encoder of the query, to replace the counterparts in the object detector, and update only the Decoder (using mini-batch sampled for object detection as earlier, with labeled day images).
-Stage-2/-3 when alternated as mentioned, refers to FDCL EWC.
+After that, for Stage-3, we can use the updated encoder of the query, to replace the counterparts in the object detector, and update only the Decoder (using mini-batch sampled for object detection as earlier, with labeled day images).
+Stage-2/-3 when alternated as mentioned, refers to CL EWC.
+Here, Contrastive Learning with EWC (CL EWC) denotes our proposed overall method.

-Alternately, for Stage-3, we can use the updated backbone and dilated encoder of the query, to replace the counterparts in the object detector, and update all of backbone, dilated encoder and Decoder.
-Now, this updated backbone and dilated encoder (denoted together as $\theta_f^*$) can be used to further update the counterparts $\theta_{f-q}$ of the query in EMA manner as: $\theta_{f-q}=\mu\theta_{f-q}+(1-\mu)\theta_f^*$, with $\mu=0.99$, before updating the query again using Stage-2 of the next iteration.
-This bidirectional EMA signal refers to our FDCL EWC 2 w variant, which obtains slightly better results (over different iterations), as shown in Table \ref{effect_ewc_2way}.
-However, FDCL EWC still manages to perform competitive, even outperforming the baselines and other SOTA methods.
+Alternately, for Stage-3, we can use the updated encoder of the query, to replace the counterparts in the object detector, and update all of encoder and Decoder.
+Now, this updated encoder (denoted as $\theta_f^*$) can be used to further update the counterparts $\theta_{f-q}$ of the query in EMA manner as: $\theta_{f-q}=\mu\theta_{f-q}+(1-\mu)\theta_f^*$, with $\mu=0.99$, before updating the query again using Stage-2 of the next iteration.
+As observed, by using the Decoder update, CL EWC outperforms EWC (with Continual Contrastive learning in Stage 2, but without Stage 3).
+Also, by employing a 2-way update, CL EWC 2w outperforms CL EWC.